Sebastiaan1986/Sebastiaan1986.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-My name is Sebastiaan de Klerk, I am an applied researcher at eX:plain and Xquiry.
+My name is Sebastiaan de Klerk, I am a researcher and data scientist at eX:plain and Xquiry.
 My main research interests are educational assessment, psychometrics, data science, and test fraud detection